fronx/fronx.github.io/_posts/2013-06-03-what-is-your-job.md

 layout: post
 title:  "What is your job?"
 date:   2013-06-03
-summary: "Thoughts on dependencies and responsibility."
+excerpt: "Thoughts on dependencies and responsibility."
 ---

 Here are some thoughts on dependencies, what they are good for, and how they can make your life harder.
 They are written from the perspective of a programmer.